swasti324/pico-whack-a-mole/README.md

 ## How It Works

-The game functions by randomly lighting up
+The game functions by randomly lighting up buttons one at a time for varying lengths of time.
+The user must press the button while it is lit to earn a point.
+If the user hits a button that is not lit then they loose and the game will end.

+## Material

+The following materials are needed to run the game:

+- jjf
+- fjjf